VHIL-interns-hub/VREye_summer2022/docs/workLog.md

     ->Worked on Snellen scene.
     -> Tried to set up HMD.

+Wednesday 25 May 2022:
+    -> Upgraded the scenes.
+    -> Tested on HMD.

 ----
 ## Week 2 [30 May 2022 - 4 June 2022]
 ### Monday